 Our culture of continuous improvement

-At Aurizon, we never stand still when it comes to safety and strive to achieve ZEROHarm.
-We continue to work towards building a more mature safety culture, enhanced safety leadership and training, and the ongoing improvement of our systems and processes.
+At Aurizon, we continually strive to achieve our goal of protecting ourselves, each other and our communities.
+This includes building a more mature safety culture, enhancing our safety leadership and training, and improving our systems and processes.

 While we focus on real-time engagement, we also implement preventative measures such as ‘STOP!
 Take Time and Switch On’.
 The purpose of these measures is for the worker to switch on to safety and actively look for potential hazards that could impact their safety prior to commencing a task.
 Once potential hazards are identified, workers must arrange appropriate control measures before commencing the task.